 - My Name Is Earl: Earl and Randy, despite being unusually close to each other, are embarrassed by the thought of saying "I love you" to each other.

 - The Fresh Prince of Bel-Air: Anytime Carlton wants to hug Will, or even spend time talking to one another.
 Carlton is all for it, while Will puts on his Manly Face and bears it.

 - Occasionally inverted.
 In the episode where Will gets shot he asks Carlton to give him a hug and Carlton is reluctant to do it.
 Possibly because Carlton started carrying a gun and didn't want Will to see it.

 - One season 1 CSI NY ep has the group questioning someone at a 'cuddle party'.
 Danny makes it clear that he does not cuddle. (although it's quite likely that's changed by now, between Lindsay and Lucy lol)

 - Strongly averted in the new Hawaii Five-0.
 Steve and Danny talk about feelings so much, hug enough and, in one instance, cuddle on a couch, that they are well across the line into Ho Yay.
 Despite otherwise being really Badass action guys.

-- Done in Drakeand Josh, despite the two being brothes, they are too embarrassed to hug in public so whenever they share a tender moment, they will give each others a "quick hug" which involves wrapping their arms around each other for a split second and then looking away.
+- Done in Drake & Josh, despite the two being brothers, they are too embarrassed to hug in public, so whenever they share a tender moment, they will give each others a "quick hug" which involves wrapping their arms around each other for a split second and then looking away.